Sophie Vandebroek: Education

-Vandebroek earned a master's degree in electromechanical engineering at KU Leuven University, and moved to the United States in 1986, where she graduated with her PhD in electrical engineering from Cornell University in 1990.
+Vandebroek earned a bachelors degree in engineering and a master's degree in electromechanical engineering at KU Leuven University.
+She moved to the United States in 1986, on a Fulbright Fellowship and graduated with her PhD in electrical engineering from Cornell University in 1990.

 Career

 Vandebroek first joined the IBM research labs in 1990 before moving on to Xerox in 1991.
 She has praised Xerox for "creating a supportive environment for women".
 Vandebroek was a director of the board of Analogic Corporation from 2008 to 2016 and has been a director of the board of IDEXX Laboratories since 2013.

 Vandebroek has given talks at many conferences, including about artificial intelligence, cyber security, internet of everything and democratizing energy.
 She has been a member of the advisory council of the dean of engineering at the Massachusetts Institute of Technology since 2010 and was a member of the advisory council of the dean of engineering at Cornell University from 2005 until 2011.
 Vandebroek announced her intention to retire from Xerox at the end of 2016 when Xerox split into two companies.

 Vandebroek accepted the Chief Operating Officer role at IBM Research in January 2017.
+That same year, she founded the MIT-IBM Watson AI Lab with the Massachusetts Institute of Technology.

-She stepped down from IBM in July 2019 and became the Inaugural School of Engineering Visiting Scholar at the Massachusetts Institute of Technology.
+She stepped down from IBM in July 2019 and became the inaugural MIT School of Engineering Visiting Scholar and mentored students.
 She joined the supervisory board of Wolters Kluwer in the Netherlands in 2020 and the board of Inari Agriculture, a Flagship Pioneering Company in 2021.

 Vandebroek serves as a trustee at the Boston Museum of Sciences and at the Massachusetts Technology Leadership Council.

 In May 2021 Vandebroek was elected as Honorary Professor at the KU Leuven Engineering Science Faculty, a five-year assignment.